Antônio de Siqueira Campos

-Antônio de Siqueira Campos (18 May 1898 – 10 May 1930) was a leader and one of two survivors of a military revolt that occurred in July 1922 on Copacabana Beach in Rio de Janeiro, Brazil, which became known as the 18 of the Copacabana Fort revolt.
+Antônio de Siqueira Campos (18 May 1898 – 10 May 1930) was a leader and one of two survivors of a military revolt that occurred in July 1922 on Copacabana Beach in Rio de Janeiro, Brazil, which became known as the Copacabana Fort revolt.
 Following release from prison he took part in further rebellions including the so-called Prestes Column from 1925 to 1927.

 Tenente revolts

 18 of the Copacabana Fort revolt

 Siqueira Campos was born in Rio Claro, São Paulo, on 18 May 1898.

 On 5 July 1922, Campos participated in a revolt at Fort Copacabana against the government.
 This marked the beginning of the tenente uprisings.
 Junior army officers, or lieutenants (tenente), had been trained to European standards and believed themselves superior to their senior officers, who they saw as being too closely identified with the government and existing political structure.
 They were also demanding various forms of social modernization, and calling for agrarian reform and the nationalization of mines.

 The rebellion did not receive widespread support amongst the military, and only 200 rebels remained in the fort when it was bombarded by two planes and a ship the following morning.
 The rebels were driven from their positions and a group of them, subsequently known as the 18 of the Copacabana Fort revolt, were led down Avenida Atlântica, the road going along Copacabana Beach, by Siqueira Campos and Eduardo Gomes to confront army loyalists.
 Sixteen were killed and only Gomes and Campos survived.